J-O-B/portfolio/assets/readme/README.md

     3. [Acknowledgements](#Acknowledgements)

 ## Description
+    This development is a personal portfolio page.
+The aim of this project is to convey my experience to a potential recruiter.
+At this point in time, I have added two "placeholder" projects, which will be replaced by real projects as I progress through the course at Code Institute.
+Ultimately I will add further features to this page in the future, such as pagination style feature for projects.

+    I have also added a basic contact me form which at this point in time does not work.
+A future update will enable this feature using an API.
 ---------------
 ## UX
     Being a front end development, UX was extremely important.
 Easy access to information via easy to find